Racial Justice in Vancouver

 It’s not only against color it’s also racists against women

-by Survived , almost 4 years ago
+by Survived , over 4 years ago

 I was 8 months pregnant and my now ex had strangled me over the couch cops came because i had called earlier.
 The officers was in my face asking what I did for him to strangle me and that if I tried to do something.
 So I just kept telling him that he was going to hit me.
 And that he did push me on the floor and then when he was choking me I tried to get him off of me.
 That officer then told me on the way to the jail in back of his car you “women...
 Continue reading